No High Pressure Recruitment Tactics

-The University of Colorado, Denver (including the Anschutz Medical Campus) is a member of the State Authorization Reciprocity Agreement (SARA) and is allowed to offer online education to students living in the U.S. with the exception of California.
+The University of Colorado, Denver (including the Anschutz Medical Campus) is a member of the National Council for State Authorization Reciprocity Agreement (NC-SARA) and is allowed to offer online education to students living in the U.S. with the exception of California.
 Please review the following links for detailed information on State Authorization and Professional Licensure disclosures.

 Student Outcome Information